|

 for Today?
 Science 287 (5458): 1584-1585, 3 March 2000.

-- Asilomar, the meeting of
+- Asilomar, the meeting of a scientific

-now, along with the change of scientific research from academic to corporate.
+the change of scientific research from academic to corporate.

 -